 These surface-exposure data provide constraints for glacier modelling experiments.
 Both time-dependent steady-state simulations and transient simulations enable me to investigate glacier dynamics under certain environmental conditions, and the response of glaciers to climatic and topography-induced perturbations.

 iceTEA – Tools for Exposure ages

-Cosmogenic-nuclide surface-exposure data provide important constraints on the thickness, extent and behaviour of ice masses in the geological past. iceTEA is a suite of freely accessible numerical tools that I have produced, which will shortly be available as an online interface (ice-tea.org) and as MATLAB© code (GitHub).
+Cosmogenic-nuclide surface-exposure data provide important constraints on the thickness, extent and behaviour of ice masses in the geological past. iceTEA is a suite of freely accessible numerical tools that I have produced, which are available as an online interface (ice-tea.org) and as MATLAB© code (GitHub).
 By using the tools it is hoped that users will be able to evaluate complex exposure histories, assess the reliability of exposure ages, explore potential age corrections, and better analyse and understand spatial and temporal patterns within their data.

 Antarctica’s contribution to past global sea level rise in the western Ross Sea

 Antarctica may have been a source of a dramatic sea-level rise ~14,600 years ago, when the Earth’s climate transitioned from a glacial to warm climate.
 Outlet glaciers in Northern Victoria Land would have recorded the onset of this possible ice sheet collapse.
 I am using numerical modelling to understand the sensitivity of this sector of the ice sheet to environmental forcing and surface-exposure dating to precisely determine the timing and contribution of ice sheet loss from this region to sea level rise.